-Both Federal and EAC Conditions require pre-construction surveys to be conducted to determine where hibernacula and roosting habitat occurs, and distributions of known roosts or hibernacula (EAC 23c, DS 8.14, 8.15).
+Both Federal and EAC Conditions require pre-construction surveys to be conducted to determine where hibernacula and roosting habitat occurs, and distributions of known roosts or hibernacula (EAC 23.c, DS 8.14, 8.15).
 These pre-construction baseline surveys were conducted in 2021 to add to baseline survey data from the EA Application (2011-2013 and 2017) and are summarized below.
-Detailed pre-construction baseline results will be available in a separate report in early 2022.
+Detailed pre-construction baseline results are available in a separate report.

-In accordance with EAC Condition 23c Table 1, features that may function as hibernacula and roosts have been inventoried (i.e., stored in a spatial database).
+In accordance with EAC Condition 23.c Table 1, features that may function as hibernacula and roosts have been inventoried (i.e., stored in a spatial database).
 If it is not possible to conduct clearing outside of the sensitive season for bats, then pre-clearing surveys will be conducted at these features to determine bat occupancy, and mitigation applied including setback buffers.